-We all know our dogs love a good walkies, and winter is no exception.
+We all know our dogs love a good walkies.
+There’s nothing I like more than my daily stroll through the woodland with my dog Star.
 Remember, though, that dog walkies should be a pleasurable experience for everyone, not just for your dog.
 Here are a few tips to brush up on your dog etiquette to help your pooch stay top of the class and on the right side of the neighbourhood.

 Leashes – Top Tips

 I hate to see dogs off leashes on the pavement; in the blink of an eye, your dog could be distracted by absolutely anything and bolt across the road and causing an accident.
 So top tip no 1, make sure your pooch is on a lead at all times when near the road, Joules stock some wonderful collars and leads.

 When off the road, in an area where dogs are allowed off the lead, be aware of other dogs.
 No-one wants a giant dog bounding over to them, even if it is to play, without checking first.
 Also, to bear in mind is that the dog on the leash will feel very aware that he is restrained while your dog showboats his freedom rights in front of him.
 This could result in a spat between the dogs.
 Call your pooch back, slip on his lead and then go over and maybe have a chat with the owner first.

 Dog etiquette tip, do not let your dog bound over to people without dogs either, particularly children.
 Even the friendliest of dogs may seem scary and at the very least, could send someone flying if they barged into them.